Thomas-Jld/openSleep-remastered/README.md

 # openSleep-remastered
-OpenSleep but using a Tinypico
+OpenSleep but using a Tinypico and processing to monitor a sleep session.